aochagavia/rocket/readme.md

 cargo run --release
 ```

-There is one non-Rust dependencies that you will need to install in order to compile the game:
+There is one non-Rust dependency that you will need to install in order to compile the game:

 1. The SDL2 library.
 Follow the instructions here to install it on your system: [Install SDL2](https://github.com/PistonDevelopers/hematite#getting-started)